Ellen Louise Demorest: Career

 Early in their marriage, the Demorests ran a Philadelphia emporium.
 Ellen and her sister Kate were working on a system of simplified dress making when they saw the Demorest's African-American maid cutting a dress pattern out of brown paper.
 Ellen was inspired by the idea to create tissue paper patterns of fashionable garments for the home sewer.

 The family relocated to New York and began manufacturing patterns.
 In the fall of 1860, they launched a quarterly magazine, Mme.
 Demorest’s Mirror of Fashions.
 They also opened a women's fashion emporium at 473 Broadway.

 Mme.
 Demorest’s Mirror of Fashions and Demorest’s Illustrated Monthly soon reached a circulation of 60,000.
 The magazine was well-timed, coming as sewing machines became common in middle-class homes.
 Articles in the Mirror of Fashions gave home sewers helpful tips and encouraged readers to believe in their own ability.
 Readers felt "emancipated... from dependence on milliners and dressmakers."

 The fashions worn by Empress Eugenie were of particular interest to the readers of Demorest’s Illustrated Monthly Magazine and Mme.
 Demorest’s Mirror of Fashions.
 Correspondents reported on every dress the Empress wore and her gowns were reproduced for a semi-annual New York show.

 Journalist and women's rights advocate Jane Cunningham Croly edited Demorest’s Illustrated Monthly Magazine from 1860 to 1887.
 Under her leadership, Demorest’s Monthly advocated for female education and employment.
 Croly promoted female accomplishment with a monthly "What Women Are Doing" column.
 The column claimed to take "note of every woman rancher, banker, dentist or businesswoman... who came to light in a distinctive way in any part of the country."
 Other contributors included Louisa May Alcott, Theodore Dreiser, and Robert Louis Stevenson.

 In 1863, Ellen designed the wedding trousseau of circus performer Lavinia Warren.

-In 1876, the year of their height in popularity, the Demorests' company distributed and sold over 3 million patterns.
+In 1876, the year of their height in popularity, Ellen and William's company distributed and sold over 3 million patterns.
 Offices in Europe, Canada and Cuba distributed Demorest patterns.